 Peanut butter chocolate chunk bars....get your peanut butter chocolate chunk bars!
 Ok, so it doesn't quite have the same ring, but you should still have some.
 You can whip up a batch and have them in the oven in less than 10 minutes.
 Only one bowl required.

 These peanut butter chocolate chunk bars are made with the simplest ingredients; natural peanut butter, honey, eggs.
 I chopped up some maple-sweetened dark chocolate to keep it dairy-free, but any dark chocolate will do.
 Ooey gooey and oh so good, these are perfect for a last minute dessert to take to cookouts, picnics, and tailgates.
 A labor-less treat for your Labor Day.
 Enjoy!

-- 1 16oz jar of creamy, natural peanut butter, salted
+- 16 oz creamy natural peanut butter, salted

 - ½ cup honey

 - 1 teaspoon pure vanilla extract